Kintyre/ksconf/docs/source/dyn/cli.rst

       --force, -f        Disable safety checks.
 Don't check to see if SOURCE and TARGET share the same basename.
       --keep, -k         Keep conf settings in the source file.
-All changes will be copied into the target file instead of being moved there.
+All changes will be copied into the TARGET file instead of being moved there.
 This is typically a bad idea since local always overrides default.
       --keep-empty       Keep the source file, even if after the settings